 - It has support to manage and deploy TLS/SSL layer certificates.

-- It has centralized storage of application secrets hence it allows users to control distribution.
+- It has centralized storage of application secrets, allowing users to control distribution.

 In conclusion, users can use Azure Key Vault service to store data and also get benefitted from other Azure services as it is easy to integrate.
-Once users has created Key Vault he/she can start using the Azure to store keys and their values/secrets.
+Once users have created Key Vault, he/she can start using Azure to store keys and their values/secrets.

 This is a guide to Azure Key Vault.
-Here we discuss a What is Microsoft Azure Key Vault?, working, uses, and steps to use.
+Here we discuss what is Microsoft Azure key vault, its working, its uses, and steps to use.
 You can also go through our other related articles to learn more –